 Here is the lesson that I learned: A little effort goes a long way with the people that you love, especially children.
 It didn’t matter that my house wasn’t perfectly decorated like a room on Pinterest or that I hadn’t printed out a bunch of cutesy printables and Subway art.
 Construction paper hearts sloppily cut by hand brought big smiles to the faces of both of my men and they felt loved.

 Some people poo-poo Valentine’s Day as a commercial holiday and a day of forced romance.
 Well, I think they are wrong.
 I hardly spent any money, put in minimal effort, and it went from being just another dull Tuesday cooped up in the house with my toddler to a day full of fun and excitement.
 Forget the sappy romantic aspect of the holiday and just check out the grin on my little boy’s face!
 Any day that I can make more magical for him and make him feel more loved is a pretty great day in my book!
-Thanks for the inspiration, Mom.
+Thanks for the inspiration and another Valentine’s Day Tradition, Mom.

 Check out my family’s FAVORITE Valentine’s Day tradition: SECRET CUPIDS!